Stanwich Church: History

-In 1895, an unoccupied Methodist chapel at 237 Taconic Road was purchased by three members of the Stanwich congregation.
-On August 22, 1923, the original church burned down due to lightning and the community was forced to move the church operations into the chapel. in 1999, after a split in the main truss of the sanctuary roof was discovered, an anonymous group of church members, called the "Friends of Stanwich", purchased 30 acres of land and a new church located at 202 Taconic Road was constructed entirely through private donations.
+In 1999, after a split in the main truss of the sanctuary roof was discovered, an anonymous group of church members, called the "Friends of Stanwich," purchased 30 acres of land another one-half mile down the road, and a new church at 202 Taconic Road was constructed entirely through private donations.
+The congregation began meeting in that new building in 2006.